sendgrid/docs/content/docs/ui/sending-email/adding-dynamic-content-with-handlebars-in-marketing-campaigns.md

 Twilio SendGrid stores dates in [ISO 8601 date format](https://www.iso.org/iso-8601-date-and-time-format.html).
 This standard date format helps ensure that we handle dates and times correctly.
 However, ISO 8601 date format isn’t what recipients usually expect in the text of an email.
 For this reason, we provide the formatDate Handlebars helper to convert dates from ISO 8601 to a friendlier date format such as MM/DD/YYYY.

-In Marketing Campaigns, you can use this helper to change how a date Tag displays within your subject line or email content.
-For context, the Tag options you see within the Marketing Campaigns editor are automatically created based on your custom fields.
+In Marketing Campaigns, you can use this helper to change how a date tag displays within your subject line or email content.
+For context, the tag options you see within the Marketing Campaigns editor are automatically created based on your custom fields.

 The following example assumes you have a custom date tag called `offer_expiration`.
 You want to use this date tag to display the end of a promotion, prompting customers to take action before they miss out.